 School-wide Learning Expectation: Academic

-- Have a love of learning
+- A love of learning

 St. Joseph’s Catholic School: